-When I was growing up, I would get embarrassed each time my mom stopped the cashier while she reached into her handbag for coupons.
-Not only did she hold the line up, but I thought other people would think we were poor.
-My mom didn’t care and had a coupon for practically everything.
-I, on the other hand, associated coupons with being poor and I wanted no parts of them.
+When growing up, I would get embarrassed each time my mom held the cashier up while she reached into her handbag for coupons.
+Not only did she seem to take her sweet time, I thought other people thought we were poor.

 I Use Apps

-As much as I love to clip coupons, I can be a little absentminded about them at times.
-I’m always forgetting them at home, so they’re no good to me sitting on the table at home while I’m out at the grocery store.
-That’s where these apps come in.
-Not only do I save when I forget my coupons at home, but I also can often use them in conjunction with them.
+As much as I love to clip coupons, I can be a little absentminded about bringing them with me.
+I’m always forgetting them at home, so they’re no good to me sitting on the table in my kitchen while I’m out at the grocery store.

 I Buy Most Items On Sale

 Not only do I buy most items on sale, but there are certain items I only buy if they are on sale, such as soft drinks.
 This is great because most stores have at least one soft drink brand on sale each week.

 All stores have a sale cycle, so shop accordingly and stock up.

 A grocery sale cycle is how a store rotates specific products and places them on sale.
 If you pay attention, you will notice your local stores’ sale cycle.
 You may find that there’s a general monthly cycle such as this one, the timing varies depending on your favorite store and geographic location.

 I recommend following sale circulars for an entire month to look for patterns to get a better sense of what items go on sale week to week.